 You now understand the unlimited monetary upside of being an affiliate marketer.

-You do need to build your own database, or list, of prospective customers to ensure future growth and have people buy from you again and again.
+You do need to build your own database, or list, of prospective customers.
+That will ensure future growth and have people buy from you again and again.

 BUT affiliate marketing remains the easiest way of getting started online.

-To be an affiliate for a particular product you first need to sign up to an affiliate program – which is usually free.
+To be an affiliate for a particular product you first need to sign up to an affiliate program.
+Signing up is usually free.

 Program – Platform – Payments